rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - Although configured subscriptions can still use multiple receivers there are more restrictions on the specification of those receivers.
 I.e., they must be configured with the same encoding (**TODO, and perhaps transport and DSCP marking?**).

-- Period and on-change message uses a common message format, allowing for combined period and on-change subscriptions.
+- Periodic and on-change message uses a common *update* notification message format, allowing for combined periodic and on-change subscriptions which can be processed by clients in a similar fashion.

-- On-Change dampening.
-Rather than be specified by the client, the publisher is allows to rate-limit how frequently on-change events may be delivered for a particular data node that is changing rapidly.
-In addition, if the state of a data node changes and changes back over a dampening period, then a publisher is not required to notify the client.
+- On-change dampening.
+Rather than dampening being controlled by the client, the publisher is allows to rate-limit how frequently on-change events may be delivered for a particular data node that is changing rapidly.
+In addition, if the state of a data node changes and then reverts back to the previous state within a dampening period, then the publisher is not required to notify the client of the change, it can be entirely suppressed.
+See {{OnChangeConsiderations}} for further details.

 - Dynamic subscriptions are no longer mandatory to implement, either or both of Configured and Dynamic Subscriptions may be implemented in YANG Push Lite.

-- The solution focuses solely on datastore subscriptions that use a standard event stream, which cannot have filtered applied.
+- The solution focuses solely on datastore subscriptions that each have their own event stream.
+Filters cannot be applied to the event stream, only to the set of datastore data nodes that are monitored by the subscription.

 - The lifecycle events of when a subscription-started or subscription-terminated may be sent differs from RFC 8639/RFC 8649: